 Sony lens mounts

-Sony’s mirrorless cameras again split into APS-C and full frame models.
+Sony’s mirrorless cameras split into APS-C and full frame models.
 These use a lens mount that’s physically the same, but referred to as ‘E-mount’ on the APS-C cameras and ‘FE’ on the full frame models.
 You can use the same lenses on both cameras, but E-mount lenses will be used in ‘crop’ mode when fitted to a full frame camera.

 Fujifilm lens mounts